 As I said earlier, I have been using this system for years now.
 Not only did I get rid of a lot of debt (I only have a mortgage now) but I raised my credit score into the 800’s.
 Yes, this will feel like a big project at first, but it will get easier once your information is all filled out.
 It will get even easier as you continue using it on a daily basis.

 As you use these pages and organize your finances by hand, you will start to notice your spending habits and take hold of them.
 I really hope you find these printables helpful.
-Now click the blue box below to downloard your printables.
+Now click below to download your printables.